DSutyak/CUSail/README.md

 #Cornell University Autonomous Sailboat Team
 #Navigation Project

-The enclosed files contain the following elments of the navigation system of SailVane

--Arduino Individual Code: This folder contains sensor code for the boat's Rotary Sensor, IMU and GPS

--Simulators: This folder contains two kinds of MATLAB simulators made for testing the algorithm

--Short Term Navigation Algorithm: This folder contains code in C that eventually populates the
-				  function, nShort() in the Arduino Code

--Arduino Navigation Code: This folder contains code that is uploaded to the microcontroler, and is
-                          the culmination of the sensor code and the navigation algorithm

--Individual Functions for Arduino Code: Contains (mostly) helper functions used in the Arduino Code

-#Recent Updates (10/6/16)

--Added the most current version of the algorithm to the Short Term Navigation Algorithm folder

--Added the most current version of the arduino code to the Arduino Navigation Code folder
+This branch is for the navigation algorithm code being written for the PIC32 microcontroller.
+It requires the MPLAB X IDE and XC32 compiler to run.

+Notes:
--The link to modify the quad coordinates is: https://binged.it/2oi2yOR
+The link to modify the quad coordinates is: https://binged.it/2oi2yOR

+Recent Modifications (10/21/19):
+- Created MPLAB project w/ necessary protothread library and legacy peripheral library
+- Test cases for sensors are in progress